 Section 2.1 Members

-The Board of Directors of the IETF Trust shall be the members of the IETF Trust and no one shall be a member of the IETF Trust unless such person is a Director.
-If a person ceases to be a Director of the IETF Trust for any reason, such person shall also cease to be a member of the IETF Trust at the same time.
+The Board of Directors of the IETF IPMC shall be the members of the IETF IPMC and no one shall be a member of the IETF IPMC unless such person is a Director.
+If a person ceases to be a Director of the IETF IPMC for any reason, such person shall also cease to be a member of the IETF IPMC at the same time.

 ARTICLE III.